jbearce/new-site/docs/media.md

 ### Adding custom FontAwesome icons

-Icons should be prioritized as FontAwesome icons, but if a corresponding icons isn't defined in FontAwesome, or a specific icon is required to be used, a custom FontAwesome icon can be set up as long as you have a single-path SVG for the icon, using FontAwesome's [library.add API](https://fontawesome.com/how-to-use/with-the-api/methods/library-add).
+Icons should be prioritized as FontAwesome icons, but if a corresponding icons isn't defined in FontAwesome, or a specific icon is required to be used, a custom FontAwesome icon can be set up as long as you have a single-path SVG for the icon, using FontAwesome's [`library.add()` API](https://fontawesome.com/how-to-use/with-the-api/methods/library-add).

-For example, to create a add a custom icon to represent this projects logo (a rocket, by default),
+For example, to create a add a custom icon to represent this projects logo (a rocket, by default), create a new file at `./src/assets/scripts/modern/fontawesome.custom.js`, and define the icon as demonstrated below.
+Note that multiple icons can be dfined, as `library.add()` accepts an object containing multiple icons.

 ```js
 document.addEventListener("DOMContentLoaded", function () {